 We are very proud to be able to offer such a wide variety of visual art at Bournemouth University.
 We hope it enriches the campuses environment but also the wellbeing of our students, staff and local community.

 BU is proud to be able to host an established collection of art that is now recognised of being of national importance.

-Over the years, Art at BU has purchased a number of artwork for the BU Permanent Art Collection, enabling BU to display substantial and reputable works on the Campus.
+Over the years, Art at BU has purchased a number of artwork for the BU Permanent Art Collection, enabling BU to display substantial and reputable works around our campuses.
 We now have a fine display of both internal and external sculptures that greatly enhance the environment of the university for all.

-- The sculpture, in Douglas Fir timber by Keith Rand - Commissioned in 2007 and installed on the external wall, right of the entrance to the Thomas Hardy Suite during March 2008.
+- The sculpture, in Douglas Fir timber by Keith Rand - Commissioned in 2007 and installed in the Design & Engineering Innovation Centre, next to Poole House entrance, during March 2008.